Tech-projects-upGrad/upstac-solution/README.md

 18. Create Task definition for Document

+19. Create Task definition for master

-19. Create Task definition for Frontend
+20. Create Task definition for Frontend